miking-lang/miking/README.md

 ### Python
 Another optional feature is Python intrinsics, which allow calling Python code from MCore.
-To build the project with Python integration you need to have [Python](https://www.python.org) installed on your system.
+To build the project with Python integration you need to have [Python 3](https://www.python.org) installed on your system.
 You will also need to install any Python libraries you want to use (for example using pip).

 In addition, you need the [pyml](https://github.com/thierry-martinez/pyml) OCaml Python bindings, available via `opam`:

 ```
 opam install pyml